 - There are choices and trade-offs about both the short and long term.
 If the government wants services to recover quickly and run as fully as possible this winter and next year, the NHS will need more funding.
 Beyond the pandemic the scale of additional costs depends on the government’s decisions about waiting times and its long term plan commitment to modernise and transform services.

 All numbers in this long read are in 2020/21 prices using the October 2020 GDP deflators at market prices.
+It was published on 24 November 2020.

 Overview: overall additional cost pressures for the health budget